Running a profitable business is hard. Running a profitable business that is carbon accountable is even harder.

 Beyond dwindling resources, there are other practical reasons to enact policies that reduce your business’s greenhouse gas emissions.
 For one, as the climate emergency escalates, international governments will likely begin to introduce more stringent environmental policies ― meaning that if you can neutralize your carbon footprint now, your company will be ahead of the game.
 In addition, research has found customers prefer eco-friendly brands and has linked a positive impact on the planet with employee satisfaction and morale.

 Major corporations like Microsoft, Google, Lyft and Salesforce are already committed to going carbon neutral, as are smaller companies like Burt’s Bees and Diamond Foundry.
-If you want to join them as a pioneer towards sustainability, here are four powerful first steps business leaders can take to make their company more carbon accountable.
+Joining them as a pioneer toward sustainability can benefit your bottom line.

 Nature and capitalism don’t have to be at odds.
-By minimizing the carbon footprint of your business, you can cut energy costs, improve employee morale, build your brand's reputation as a leader in sustainability and even increase your bottom line – all while protecting the resources and planet we need to operate and thrive.
+By minimizing your business’s carbon footprint, you can cut energy costs, improve employee morale, strengthen your company’s reputation as a leader in sustainability and even increase your revenue ― all while protecting the resources and planet we need to operate and thrive.